AbeehaKhan-27/AbeehaKhan-27/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Abeeha Khan, a second-year student at Princeton pursuing computer science under the engineering track at Princeton University.
+I'm Abeeha Khan, a third-year student at Princeton pursuing computer science under the engineering track at Princeton University.
 I have a wealth of experience in software development and design, and below are some of the courses I've taken:

 - 🧮 Data Structures & Algorithms
 - 🤖 Programming Systems